mrStasSmirnoff/curriculum-vitae/cv_Smirnov_2024.md

 - Led the **Network Optimization Team** of three engineers:
   - Reduced CS call drop rate in 2G network by **0.2%**.
   - Increased Inter-RAT handover success rate in UMTS network by **0.8%**, improving overall network performance.
-  - Analyzed calls and routes using SS7 trace at ISUP, TUP, MAP, and SCCP levels.
-- **Technologies Used:** Siemens and Huawei Network Optimization Tools, MapInfo

 ---